callibrity/spring-boot-workshop/docs/hello-controller.md

 ```

 This test class does the following:
-- `@SpringBootTest`: This annotation tells Spring Boot to bootstrap a test context for the application.
+- `@WebMvcTest`: This annotation tells Spring Boot to bootstrap a web-only test context for the application.
 - `@AutoConfigureMockMvc`: This annotation enables the use of `MockMvc`, which allows us to perform HTTP requests in tests without starting a real server.
 - `@Autowired`: This annotation injects the `MockMvc` instance, which we can use to perform requests.
 - `shouldReturnHelloMessage`: This test method performs a GET request to `/hello` and verifies that the response status is 200 OK and the content matches "Hello, Spring Boot!".